Skip to content

 How Do the Five Products Work Together?

 Only 48% of digital initiatives meet or exceed their business outcome targets (Gartner, 2024).
-A connected CX platform addresses one of the biggest reasons projects fail: siloed data and disconnected teams.
+One of the biggest reasons projects fail: siloed data and disconnected teams.
+A connected CX platform tackles that directly.

-The integration layer is SAP BTP Integration Suite — SAP’s middleware that connects all five products to each other and to backend systems like S/4HANA.
-Pre-built integration packages handle common scenarios; custom flows handle the rest.
+The integration layer is SAP BTP Integration Suite, SAP’s middleware connecting all five products to each other and to backend systems like S/4HANA.
+Pre-built integration packages handle common scenarios.
+Custom flows handle the rest.

 That’s the difference between five separate tools and one platform.
-Separate tools create work (manual data entry, context-switching, missed signals).
-A connected platform creates intelligence (automated workflows, shared context, proactive engagement).
+Separate tools create work: manual data entry, context-switching, missed signals.
+A connected platform creates intelligence: automated workflows, shared context, proactive engagement.
+I’ve seen sales teams go from “who is this person?” to “I know exactly where they are in their buying journey” within weeks of going live.

 Which Industries Benefit Most from SAP CX?

 Sixty-seven per cent of SAP’s Q4 2025 cloud orders included business AI, up over 20 percentage points from Q3 (CX Today, 2026).
-AI-enhanced CX is accelerating adoption across every industry.
+AI-powered CX is accelerating adoption across every industry we work in.

 Retail.
 Retailers use Commerce Cloud for omnichannel storefronts, Emarsys for personalised marketing, and CDP for unified customer profiles across online and in-store touchpoints.